What is HNP?

 Minimally Invasive Alternatives

-Some individuals simply don’t experience pain relief through conservative methods, however, and instead turn to a last resort – elective surgery.
-If you haven’t been able to reduce your pain due to HNP after weeks or months of conservative treatment, contact Laser Spine Institute today to learn more about our revolutionary endoscopic procedures.
-Tens of thousands of patients have trusted our orthopedic experts to perform our safe, effective procedures that are minimally invasive alternatives to open back surgery.
+Some individuals simply don’t experience pain relief through conservative methods, however, and instead turn to a last resort — elective surgery.
+If you haven’t been able to reduce your pain from HNP after weeks or months of conservative treatment, contact Laser Spine Institute today to learn more about our advanced, minimally invasive procedures.
+Tens of thousands of patients have trusted our orthopedic surgeons to perform our procedures, which are an effective alternative to open back surgery.